-Types: Opportunities emerging for: The Group: Energy Sources increasing the use of renewable energy sources and making efforts to gradually reduce energy consumption. invests in photovoltaic systems and geothermal energy to lower greenhouse gas emissions through the use of renewable energy and implements measurable actions for energy conservation.
+Types: Risks related to: The Group: Types: Opportunities emerging for: The Group: Policy & Legal monitoring changes in the European and national regulatory framework that may create future requirements. keeps track of the national and international regulatory environment, especially concerning packaging management and recycling, with the goal of leading in new markets for innovative, eco-designed products.
+Energy Sources increasing the use of renewable energy sources and making efforts to gradually reduce energy consumption. invests in photovoltaic systems and geotherma energy to lower greenhouse gas emissions through the use of renewable energy and implements measurable actions for energy conservation.
+Technology adapting the production process to meet the demands of transitioning to a low-carbon economy. monitors potential risks in internal processes, such as requirements for sustainable product manufacturing or the need for new investments in equipment.
 Markets transforming existing markets into new sustainable products and processes where the use of recycled or reusable materials adds value to customers. develops specialized recycling systems that enable the tracking and certification of recycled raw materials or reusable systems that allow tracking and certification of the number of uses.
-Products and Services developing products and solutions based on the circular economy to add value to customers. implements the circular economy model through specific actions, such as organizing closed recycling systems for producing new products or designing and producing reusable products.
-Resilience undertaking projects aimed at improving efficiency during the production process. executes targeted projects, such as zero pellet loss, energy efficiency during production, waste minimization, and reusing production process waste.
-Resource Efficiency increasing the use of recycled raw materials. prioritizes, through voluntary commitment to the European Union, the replacement of 8,500 tons of plastic material with recycled material by 2025.
+Market responding to changes in the industry's structure in a carbon-sensitive economy. evaluates the environmental risk concerning carbon emissions, monitors and records direct and indirect emissions from all operations.
+Products and Services developing products and solutions based on the circular economy to add value to customers. implements the circular economy model through specific actions, such as organizing closed recycling systems for producing new products or designing and producing reusable identifies transitional risks associated with products.
+Reputation preferences. solutions for sustainable products with a positive environmental footprint.
+Resilience undertaking projects aimed at improving efficiency during the executes targeted projects, such as zero pellet loss, energy efficiency during production, waste minimization, and reusing production process implements relevant precautionary measures production process. waste.
+Physical Risks addressing risks driven by events, such as increased severity of extreme weather phenomena. flood control measures, such as additional reviews, and stormwater system assessments, while ensures compliance with relevant laws and regulations.
+Resource Efficiency increasing the use of recycled raw materials. prioritizes, through voluntary commitment to the European Union, the replacement of 8,500 tons of plastic material with recycled material by 2025